h4r1yzz/BreastCancer/README.md

 1. Logistic Regression

-2. Support Vector Machine (SVM)
+2. Logistic Regression + PCA

-3. Random Forest Classifier
+3. Random Forest

-4. Gradient Boosting Classifier
+4. Random Forest + PCA

-5. K-Nearest Neighbors (KNN)
+5. Random Forest + RFE

 # Evaluation Metrics
 The models were evaluated using the following metrics:

 1. Accuracy

-2. Precision
+2. Sensitivity

-3. Recall
+3. Specificity

-4. F1-Score
+4. Precision

-5. ROC-AUC Score
+5. F-measure

 ## Results
 The evaluation results are stored in the results/ directory, including: